 Made a Mistake on Form DS-160—How Do I Fix It After It's Submitted?

 When applying for a nonimmigrant (temporary) visa to the U.S., such as a visitor visa, you will need to complete State Department Form DS-160 online.
 Then you will print it out.
-But what if you're looking at the printout, and you see that you have made a mistake; perhaps spelling your own name wrong or reversing the numbers on your birthday?
-There's no obvious way to go back and redo the form.
+But what if you're looking at the printout, and you see that you made a mistake; perhaps spelling your name wrong or reversing the numbers on your birthday?

-Although a birth date or wrong name is considered a material mistake, some minor mistakes might not be material to your application.
-Still it's best to submit a corrected DS-160 before you go to the consular interview, if at all possible.
+Some minor mistakes might not be material to your application, such as a typo in the name of someone paying for your trip.
+However, something like a birth date or wrong name is considered a material mistake, In any case, regardless of error type, it's best to submit a corrected DS-160 before you go to the consular interview, if at all possible.

 Making Corrections If You Submitted Form DS-160 Within the Last 30 Days